herlea-dev/pack/README.md

 |- composer.json
 ```

-It also sets up the correct namespacing.
+It also sets up the correct namespacing, and registers your package in your root `composer.json`.

+Using this tool you can create local packages for utility classes/functionality to be shared across domains within your application easily.